 Winter Memories/Hub Page Challenge

 I've found I get a bit emotional when I recall my favorite childhood memory.
-You might, no doubt, find it trite, and I wouldn't blame you one bit, but one man's trash is another man's treasure.
+I wouldn't blame you at all if you found it trite, but one man's trash is another man's treasure.
 What makes anything special?
-I think it is that it doesn't come in abundance.
-Therefore, a bowl of oatmeal is treasured by a child who has no food, and a warm bed is heaven to a homeless man.
+It simply may be that thing doesn't come in abundance.
+A bowl of oatmeal is treasured by a child who has no food, and a warm bed is heaven to a homeless man.

 - Christmas Love Continues to Spread Throughout HP Town